Tacacs-1101/Fraud-Detection/README.md

 * **_Parameter tuning_**

 After initial exploration, the dataset turns out to be highly imbalanced.
 Normal machine learning algorithms are biased towards the majority class.
 Resampling technique has been used to handle this problem.
 New features are generated based on the distribution of variables with in class.
-The accuracy metric is not useful for imbalanced class, so f1 ( _harmonic mean of precision and recall_ ) and auc ( _area under the roc curve are used to evaluate the model performance_).
+The accuracy metric is not useful for imbalanced class, so f1 ( _harmonic mean of precision and recall_ ) and auc ( _area under the roc curve_) are used to evaluate the model performance.
 The usual threshold (_probability = 0.5_) is not used for classification.
 It has been tuned using cross-validation strategy.